nathanplenty/Leetcode_Challanges/README.md

 # Overview of Solved Challenges
 This overview shows which Leetcode Challenges I have solved and what their requirements were.

-# Example List
-Here are some examples of the solved challenges:

 1. Two Sum: Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 Solved with (O(n^2)) and (O(n)).
 13. Roman to Integer: Given a roman numeral, convert it to an integer.
 14. Longest Common Prefix: Write a function to find the longest common prefix string amongst an array of strings.